Ericoid mycorrhiza: Structure and function

 Ericoid mycorrhizas are characterized by fungal coils that form in the epidermal cells of the fine hair roots of ericaceous species.
-Ericoid mycorrhizal fungi establish loose hyphal networks around the outside of hair roots, from which they penetrate the walls of cortical cells to form intercellular coils that can densely pack individual plant cells.
+Ericoid mycorrhizal fungi establish loose hyphal networks around the outside of hair roots, from which they penetrate the walls of cortical cells to form intracellular coils that can densely pack individual plant cells.
 However, the fungi do not penetrate plasma membranes of plant cells.
 Evidence suggests that coils only function for a period of a few weeks before the plant cell and fungal hyphae begin to degrade.

 The coil is the site where fungi exchange nutrients obtained from the soil for carbohydrates fixed through photosynthesis by the plant.
 Ericoid mycorrhizal fungi have been shown to have enzymatic capabilities to break down complex organic molecules.
 This may allow some ericoid mycorrhizal fungi to act as saprotrophs.
 However, the primary function of these enzymatic capabilities is likely to access organic forms of nutrients, such as nitrogen, whose mineralized forms are in very limiting quantities in habitats typically occupied by ericaceous plants.